PLC Simulator

 Send 5 maintenance technicians on a vendor PLC course and you've spent thousands of dollars before anyone turns a spanner.
 Five working days off-site.
 Generic curriculum on equipment you may not even run.
 Six months later half the knowledge has evaporated because there's nothing to practise on.
 There's a better way: in-house, no travel budget, no Windows licence.

 Upskilling a team?
-Create a free account or set up your team.
+Create a free account, set up your team, or request institutional pricing.

 The problem